Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Where household plastic actually comes from

-According to a 2022 Greenpeace study, UK households throw away an average of 66 pieces of plastic packaging every week.
+According to Greenpeace UK and Everyday Plastic’s 2024 Big Plastic Count — the UK’s largest plastic waste survey, involving 225,000 participants from 77,000 households — UK households throw away an average of 60 pieces of plastic packaging every week, equivalent to 1.7 billion pieces nationally and 90 billion a year.
+Just 17% of this is recycled in the UK, while 58% is incinerated.
 That isn’t forgotten bottles at the back of the recycling bin.
 That’s the packaging that cycles through the house week after week: cleaning sprays, laundry detergent, food wrap, bin liners.

 Cleaning and laundry are where the opportunity lives.
 Both categories are almost entirely liquid, almost entirely plastic-packaged, and almost entirely replaceable with formats that work as well.
 The average household gets through dozens of spray bottles, detergent bottles, washing-up bottles, and fabric softener bottles a year, all of them single-use.